Is GE Aerospace (GE) Set to Underperform? Analyzing the Factors

 GE Aerospace's low Profitability rank can also raise warning signals.
 The company's Operating Margin has declined over the past five years, with figures showing a decrease from 5.71% in 2019 to a low of 0.48% in 2022, before a slight recovery to 5.26% in 2023.
 This trend indicates challenges in maintaining profitability.

-Furthermore, GE Aerospace's Gross Margin has also seen a decline over the past five years, with a drop from 28.12% in 2019 to 23.18% in 2021, followed by a modest increase to 25.84% in 2023.
-This pattern underscores the company's struggles to efficiently convert its revenue into profits, which is a critical aspect of financial health and operational efficiency.
+Additionally, GE Aerospace's Gross Margin has also seen a decline over the past five years, with a drop from 28.12% in 2019 to 23.18% in 2021, followed by a modest increase to 25.84% in 2023.
+This pattern underscores the company's struggles to convert its revenue into profits, which is a critical aspect of financial health and future growth potential.

 Next Steps